carleton-diabetes-data-sci/GLYFE/experiments/EXPERIMENT_LOG.md

 ## Logs

 Experiment name: test_datalad
-Commit hash before the experiment:2c99e06
+Commit hash before the experiment: 2c99e06
 Description: Running some Ohio data through the base model just to test how datalad is working.